PIxLLab/NMSU-CS-271-OOP-Headers/README.md

 # NMSU-CS-271-OOP-Headers

-This repository contains the files needed to run many of the examples in Prof. Stroustrup's Programming: Principles and Practice Using C++.
+This repository contains the files (mostly headers, some implementations) needed to run many of the examples in Prof. Stroustrup's *Programming: Principles and Practice Using C++*.
 These are the original header files provided by Prof. Stroustrup at (https://www.stroustrup.com/Programming/).
 I have cloned them here for use in assignments for NMSU's CS 271 course, since some of those pages are not available.
 I have tested and edited as needed.

 For the most part, `std_lib_facilities.h` contains most of what is needed for early assignments.
 Later assignments will make use of `fltk.h` and the contents of `/GUI/`.